codefordurham/dokku-setup/README.md

 ```

 Once your new PAAS system is setup you can connect to it, and run docker
-instances.
-If your IP address is the admin address only (rerun the idempotent
+instances (rerun the idempotent setup.yml script if your IP has changed to
-setup.yml script if your IP has changed):
+access the docker ports, which are restricted to your IP):

 ```
 eval "$(docker-machine env codefordurham)"